-- Phases are distinct in time, space, and/or purpose from one another, but must be planned in support of each other and should represent a natural progression and subdivision of the campaign or operation - Each phase should have a set of starting conditions that define the start of the phase and ending conditions that define the end of the phase; the ending conditions of one phase are the starting conditions for the next phase - Activities in phases may overlap - Within the context of these phases established by a higher-level JFC, subordinate JFCs and component o Branches and Sequels
+- A way to organize and conduct a complex joint operation in manageable parts. - Phases are distinct in time, terrain, or purpose but must be planned in mutual support and should represent a natural progression and subdivision of the campaign or operation. - Each phase should have starting conditions and ending conditions.
+The ending conditions of one phase are the starting conditions for the next phase. - Conditions-driven, not time-driven

+Branches and Sequels 0